alex-neal/beer/index.md

 ## If I typically enjoy a beer due to its aroma and appearance, which beer style should I try?

-This question requires a strategy for combining each beer style's average aroma and apperance rankings into a single composite score.
-A simple, but effective option is to use the average (or equally, the midpoint) of the two metrics.
+This question requires a strategy for combining each beer style's average aroma and appearance rankings into a single composite score.
+A simple, effective option is to use the average (or equally, the midpoint) of the two metrics.
 This suggests the following process:

 1. Calculate the mean aroma and mean appearance score for every *style* of beer.
 2. Generate the composite score for each style by averaging the aroma and appearance means.
 3. Rank the beer styles in order of decreasing composite score.

-You should try an **American Double / Imperial Stout**, which has a composite score of 4.16.
+The analysis suggests that you should try an **American Double / Imperial Stout**, which has a composite score of 4.16.
 It is shown along with the other top two contenders in the following table.

 | Style                            | Avg.
 Aroma | Avg.
 Appearance | Composite |